dvci/cc-pki/docs/business-rules/authoring.md

 ## CQL Structure

 CQL artifacts are organized around the concept of a library.
-A CQL library can be thought of as a container a specific instance of business logic.
+A CQL library can be thought of as a container for a specific instance of business logic.
 A CQL file begins with a declaration of the library name and version:

 ```
 library DDCCPass version '1.0.0'